chadell/2016-demo-docker-networking/README.md

-# Materials for 2016 DevOps Networking Forum (DNF) Presentation
+# Materials for Linux and Container networking Presentation

-This repository contains materials for my presentation at the 2016 DevOps Networking Forum (DNF).
 Here's an explanation of the files in this repository:

 * `ansible.cfg`: This is an Ansible configuration file that helps Ansible work better with Vagrant.